operatortwo/VB_Midi2_Preview/README.md

 We can see the Timestamp difference = 135'158 Ticks /10'000 (Ticks/Millisecond) = 13.5158 Milliseconds.
 Word_0 contains the Midi-Message: 2 for the Msg Type, 5 is the Group we defined in the Message, then the usual 93 78 64 (Note On, Channel 3, Note 78, Velocity 64)
 After a key was pressed we RemoveHandler for MessageReceive and disconnect from send- and receive- endpoint.

+The MessageReceiveHandler Sub should return as soon as possible.
+Calls to UI-controls should be avoided.
+I'm working on Examples for WinForms and WPF with an input buffer.